Fall: Florence, Italy

 Program Fee Includes:

-- Housing in furnished, self-catering, apartments within the historic center of Florence
+- Accommodation in shared self-catering apartments within the historic center of Florence

 - Guided visits to select historical sites and museums in Florence & Rome